angular/angular/modules/angular2/docs/core/02_directives.md

 * (no annotation): Inject dependent directives only if they are on the current element.
 * `@ancestor`: Inject a directive if it is at any element above the current element.
-* `@parent`: Inject a directive which is a direct parent of the current element.
 * `@child`: Inject a list of direct children which match a given type.
 (Used with `Query`)
 * `@descendant`: Inject a list of any children which match a given type.
 (Used with `Query`)